 Eucalyptus and the oils from the other plants listed above aren’t your only options for this either; lemon and orange essential oils are also very good at repelling most bugs, and cedarwood oil can be used as well.
 Essential oils can be toxic to pets though, so be sure not to put them on a ledge where your pet often walks or sits.
 Also be sure to follow all safety precautions when working with essential oils as some can be dangerous, especially for someone pregnant.

 Make Bug Spray

 Many bugs, such as cockroaches and silverfish, are attracted to humidity.
 By lowering the humidity in your home, you make it less welcoming to bugs.
-This can be accomplished with a dehumidifier machine, a small room dehumidifier like Damp Rid, or even a DIY solution like a container full of charcoal briquettes with some holes poked in the container lid.
+This can be accomplished with a dehumidifier machine, a small room dehumidifier like Damp Rid, or even a DIY solution like a plastic container full of charcoal briquettes with holes poked in the container lid.
 Sprinkling baking soda in areas of your home where silverfish frequent, such as in the base of the laundry basket or under the bed in a carpeted room can also work to lower the humidity in those areas.